AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **When using v1.3 features**, sometimes the UI doesn't update once the commands are executed.
-The remedy is to click on the project cards and task cards to update the UI so that it shows the latest data.
+2. **When viewing tasks in the UI**, if the name of the task is longer than 30 characters, the UI will not be able to display the full name of the task.
+A similar limit of 25 characters is applied to the name of the member set to the task.

 ---